haagahelia/hidb-back/README.md

 ## Start Backend

-- **Note:** The database must be running before starting the backend.
+- **Note:** The database on docker must be running before starting the backend.
 - To build and start the application, run:

 ```bash